antoniomf97/python-workshop/README.md

 1. If you don't have Python installed in your machine, first download it from the official Python page ([download link](https://www.python.org/downloads/)).

     **Note:** If you are using MacOS or Linux, it is very likely you'll have it already installed.
-Nevertheless, you can check it by running the following command:
+Nevertheless, you can check it by running the following command on any command prompt:

     ```
     python -V